DE-archive/query_strategy/README.md

 It’s the simplest and the most elegant way of filtering in my opinion.

-But what if you want to use that scope for every single call?
+But what if you want to use that `:scope` for every single call?

 I have the answer - use `:default_scope`!